w3c/wcag3/guidelines/groups/text-and-wording/clear-language/numerical-supplements.md

 type: foundational
 ---

-Alternatives are provided for numbers and numerical concepts.
+Alternatives are provided for numbers and :term[numerical concepts].